How to Grow Vegetables: Starter Vegetable Gardens

 Reasons to Grow Your Own Vegetables

 There's nothing better than the smell and taste of a sun-warmed tomato just picked from the plant.
 Growing your own vegetables can be fun, save you money and promote good health.
-Around the middle of winter, I start getting a little antsy.
-I can't wait to start my garden.
 I always try different techniques whether I grow my vegetables in a pot or in a raised garden.
 I have learned a lot about gardening through trial-and-error.
 I have visited many great garden blogs for tips when I run into problems with my garden whether it be pests or plant diseases.

 When you grow your own vegetables, you can decide what you want to grow and if you would like to use pesticide or not.
 Organic vegetables can be quite expensive in the grocery store.
 Raising your own organic vegetables can save money.
 Heirloom vegetables can also be very expensive in the store.
 If you grow them yourself, you can find loads of heirloom vegetable seeds for a few pennies over what a traditional packet of seeds would cost.
 It's fun to experiment!